mariojgt/onix-pro/README.md

 # how install

-1:composer require mariojgt/onix
+1: composer require mariojgt/onix

-2:php artisan vendor:publish
+2: php artisan vendor:publish

-3:acess onix/grape you should have the example page.
+3: acess onix/grape you should have the example page.